greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/gp_toolkit.html.md

 ### <a id="topic19"></a>gp\_log\_master\_concise

-This view uses an external table to read a subset of the log fields from the master log file.
+This view uses an external table to read a subset of the log fields from the coordinator log file.
 The use of this view requires superuser permissions.

 |Column|Description|
 |------|-----------|